Parabolic automorphisms of hyperkahler manifolds: Isotrivial Lagrangian fibrations

-\lemma Let $V$ be a local system equipped with a lattice $V_\Z$, and suppose that the monodromy of the corresponding torus bundle $V/V_\Z$ is trivial.
-Then the monodromy of $V$ is also trivial.
+\lemma Let $V_\R$ be a real local system equipped with a lattice $V_\Z$, such that $V_\R = V_\Z \otimes_\Z \R$, and suppose that the monodromy of the torus bundle $V_\R/V_\Z$ is trivial.
+Then the monodromy of $V_\R$ is also trivial.

-\proof The group of automorphisms of the lattice is $GL(n,\Z)$, and this group acts faithfully on the torus, indeed already the action on its tangent space is faithful. \endproof
+\proof The group of automorphisms of a fiber of the lattice is isomorphic to $GL(n,\Z)$, and this group acts faithfully on the torus, indeed, already the action on its tangent space is faithful. \endproof

-\lemma Let $\pi:\; M \arrow X$ be an isotrivial Lagrangian fibration on a hyperk\"ahler manifold of maximal holonomy, $p$ a parabolic automorphism, $X_0\subset X$ the smooth locus of $\pi$, $M_0:= \pi^{-1}(X_0)$, and $P\subset M_0$ the sub-torus obtaines as the closure of orbits of $p$ (\ref{_torus_constant_Proposition_}).
-Let $V:=R^1\pi_*(\C_M)$ be the variation of Hodge structures associated with $\pi$ and ${\Bbb P}\subset V$ a parallel sub-bundle associated with $R^1\pi_*(\C_P)$.\footnote{Note that ${\Bbb P}\subset V$ is a parallel sub-bundle, but not necessarily complex-linear.} Then ${\Bbb P}$ is locally generated by the holomorphic sections of $V$ which belong to ${\Bbb P}$.\footnote{We mean that each fiber $P_x$ is generated, as a real vector space, by the images of local holomorphic sections at $x$.}
+\lemma Let $\pi:\; M \arrow X$ be an isotrivial Lagrangian fibration on a hyperk\"ahler manifold of maximal holonomy, $p$ a parabolic automorphism, $M_0:= \pi^{-1}(X_0)$, and $P\subset M_0$ the family of subtori obtained as components of the closure of orbits of $p$ (\ref{_torus_constant_Proposition_}).
+Let $V:=R^1\pi_*(\C_{M_0})$ be the variation of Hodge structures associated with $\pi$ and ${\Bbb P}\subset V_\R$ a parallel sub-bundle associated with $R^1\pi_*(\R_P)$.
+Then ${\Bbb P}$ is locally generated by the holomorphic sections of $V^{1,0}$ projected to $V_\R$ along $V^{0,1}$.\footnote{In other words, each fiber $P_x$ is generated, as a real vector space, by the images of local holomorphic sections at $x$.}